Chimney Inspection Cost in Chicago: What Changes the Quote

 Chimney height and access

-A single-story home with a short chimney accessible from a standard ladder costs less than a three-story Tudor with a tall ornate chimney that requires roof harness setup.
+A single-story home with a short chimney accessible from a standard ladder is a different scope than a taller home with a decorative chimney that needs roof harness setup.
 Some Chicago two-flats and three-flats need scaffolding to access the chimney safely.
-Add 20 to 40 percent to the base price for any chimney requiring additional access equipment.
+Any quote should state whether access equipment is included or separately scoped.

 Multiple chimneys

-Many Lake Forest, Highland Park, and Hinsdale estates have three to five chimneys serving different fireplaces and historical appliances.
-Each chimney needs its own inspection.
-Most contractors offer a multi-chimney discount on the same property, typically 20 to 30 percent off subsequent chimneys after the first.
+Many Lake Forest, Highland Park, and Hinsdale properties have multiple chimneys serving different fireplaces and historical appliances.
+Each chimney needs its own inspection record.
+If a contractor offers a multi-chimney adjustment, make sure the written quote still identifies which chimneys, flues, and appliances are included.

 Drive time and dispatch